OR WAIT 15 SECS

 The researchers analyzed relaxase because it plays a crucial role in conjugation.
 The enzyme starts and stops the movement of DNA between bacteria.
 Relaxase is the gatekeeper, and it is also the Achilles heel of the resistance process, Redinbo said.

 Led by graduate student Scott Lujan, the team suspected they could block relaxase by searching for vulnerability in a three-dimensional picture of the relaxase protein.
-Lujan, a biochemistry graduate student in the
+Lujan, a biochemistry graduate student in the School of Medicine, confirmed the hunch using x-ray crystallography, which creates nanoscale structural images of the enzyme.

 The researchers predicted that the enzymes weak link is the spot where it handles DNA.
 Relaxase must juggle two phosphate-rich DNA strands at the same time.
 The team suspected a chemical decoy a phosphate ion could plug this dual DNA binding site.
 Redinbo, who has a background in cancer and other disease-related research, realized that bisphosphonates were the right-size decoy.